fhilipk/bro/README.md

-THE BRO IDEA
+THE DOG IDEA
 =======

-`bro`
+`dog`

 It's more focused than `man` pages

 It provides a few simple examples for command line tools

-It's crowdsourced: all bro entries are editable by the community
+It's crowdsourced: all dog entries are editable by the community

 THE WEB
 -----------

-The server is at http://bropages.org
+The server still uses http://bropages.org for now.

-The server provides a REST API for CRUD of bro entries and upvotes
+The server provides a REST API for CRUD of dog entries and upvotes